A Health Care Hero in Training

-A Junior EMT since she was 14, incoming first-year student Jayla is joining the Carolina community to go deeper into the world of medicine.
+A Junior EMT since she was 14, Jayla Cobbs has joined the Carolina community to go deeper into the world of medicine.

 Jayla Cobbs has been watching the COVID-19 pandemic with interest.
-The incoming first-year student from Whiteville, North Carolina, has long wanted to be a doctor, and as she sees the impact of health care heroes — like her mother and grandmother, who are both nurses — on the world around them, she can’t wait to get that path started at Carolina.
+The sophomore from Whiteville, North Carolina, has long wanted to be a doctor, and as she sees the impact of health care heroes — like her mother and grandmother, who are both nurses — on the world around them, she’s excited to pursue that path at Carolina.

 “I’ve volunteered with emergency medical services as a Junior EMT since I was 14 years old,” she said.
 “My mom and grandmother are nurses, and I know how selfless you have to be to work in health care, especially right now.
 This has not only made it clearer to me that I want to be a doctor, but it’s also made me more excited to be pre-med at Carolina because it is one of the best schools to train for a health care career.”

 As a Junior EMT, Cobbs said she learned more about health crises than some would expect.
 She can take vital signs, help patients safely onto stretchers and into the ambulance.
 She’s seen life-threatening injuries and accidents, different stages of diseases, individuals experiencing heart attacks.

 Cobbs has seen the way some have relied on — or ignored the advice of — health care workers during the COVID crisis.
 It hits home for her that doctors and nurses are committed to saving lives, no matter what, and that awareness solidifies that career choice for her.